mjmlab/Mandel_ModelsReview_Frontiers_2016/manuscript.md

 ## Conclusions

 The *Vibrio*-squid system has proven to be a useful system for identifying principles of microbe-host interaction, is continuing to serve as a fertile field for discovery, and provides a useful road map for moving from patterns of colonization identification to discerning the molecular communication between microbe and host and underlying those patterns.
+In our modern era when sequencing data is abundant, it becomes critical to focus questions on important organismal processes and phenotypes.
+In this manner, the *Vibrio*-squid system provides a long-standing, useful example for how to move from fascinating observations to molecular understanding of the processes by which very different organisms communicate and establish a productive partnership.

-The early work in squid noted that "in nature, organisms often develop normally only in the presence of associated microorganisms," [@mcfall-ngai1991] a key insight that has contributed to the value of the squid system as a model for associations across the phylogenetic tree.
+Early work in this model system noted that "in nature, organisms often develop normally only in the presence of associated microorganisms," [@mcfall-ngai1991] a key insight that has contributed to the value of a focused model for associations across diverse metazoan hosts.